PetrFlajsingr/pf_imgui/README.md

 [Documentation](https://petrflajsingr.github.io/pf_imgui/)

-This library is a wrapper around [DearImGui](https://github.com/ocornut/imgui).
+This library is a wrapper of [DearImGui](https://github.com/ocornut/imgui).

 # Examples
 In these examples `imgui` is an instance of `std::unique_ptr<ImGuiInterface>`.
 Examples only show basic usage, the classes usually have more functionality.